elennick/luan0va/README.md

 #### Windows Vista/10:

 [Download the Windows distribution](https://github.com/elennick/luan0va/blob/master/dist/luan0va-windows.zip) and unzip.
 From the uncompressed folder, run the `luan0va.exe` executable.
+Press SPACEBAR to cycle through the introduction conversation and view the controls.

 #### MacOSX: